AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

   'entitiesBodyLinksDbpedia': ["entitiesBodyLinksDbpedia_example"], // [String] | This parameter is used to find stories based on the specified entities dbpedia URL in the body of stories.
   'sentimentTitlePolarity': "sentimentTitlePolarity_example", // String | This parameter is used for finding stories whose title sentiment is the specified value.
   'sentimentBodyPolarity': "sentimentBodyPolarity_example", // String | This parameter is used for finding stories whose body sentiment is the specified value.
-  'mediaImagesCountMin': 56, // Integer | This parameter is used for finding stories whose number of images is greater than or equal to the specified value.
+  'mediaImagesCountMin': 56, // Number | This parameter is used for finding stories whose number of images is greater than or equal to the specified value.
-  'mediaImagesCountMax': 56, // Integer | This parameter is used for finding stories whose number of images is less than or equal to the specified value.
+  'mediaImagesCountMax': 56, // Number | This parameter is used for finding stories whose number of images is less than or equal to the specified value.
-  'mediaVideosCountMin': 56, // Integer | This parameter is used for finding stories whose number of videos is greater than or equal to the specified value.
+  'mediaVideosCountMin': 56, // Number | This parameter is used for finding stories whose number of videos is greater than or equal to the specified value.
-  'mediaVideosCountMax': 56, // Integer | This parameter is used for finding stories whose number of videos is less than or equal to the specified value.
+  'mediaVideosCountMax': 56, // Number | This parameter is used for finding stories whose number of videos is less than or equal to the specified value.
-  'authorId': [56], // [Integer] | This parameter is used for finding stories whose author id is the specified value.
+  'authorId': [56], // [Number] | This parameter is used for finding stories whose author id is the specified value.
   'authorName': "authorName_example", // String | This parameter is used for finding stories whose author full name contains the specified value.
-  'sourceId': [56], // [Integer] | This parameter is used for finding stories whose source id is the specified value.
+  'sourceId': [56], // [Number] | This parameter is used for finding stories whose source id is the specified value.
   'sourceName': ["sourceName_example"], // [String] | This parameter is used for finding stories whose source name contains the specified value.
   'sourceDomain': ["sourceDomain_example"], // [String] | This parameter is used for finding stories whose source domain is the specified value.
   'sourceLocationsCountry': ["sourceLocationsCountry_example"], // [String] | This parameter is used for finding stories whose source country is the specified value.
 It supports [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).